 10. Make workflows transparent.

-By integrating your data, opportunities, issues, processes and people, you can improve communication and transparency.
+You can improve communication and transparency by integrating your data, opportunities, issues, processes, and people.
 There are extraordinarily simple tech tools out there that can help you:

 - Create clear agreements, measurable results, and confident decisions